namitoyokota/namitoyokota/guidelines/frontend-development.md

 -   Inputs should leverage HTML form validation by using the `required` attribute when appropriate.
 -   Hover states should not be visible on touch press (use `@media (hover: hover)`).

+## CSS
+-   Leverage CSS/SCSS variables to allow consistencies across the codebase with colors, font sizes, paddings, or z indexes.
+This will also allow for easier implementation of color themes.

 ## JavaScript

 -   Use JSDoc comments on all variables and methods.
 Variables should be a one-line comment while methods are multiple-lines. [^2]